Wednesday, April 2, 2008

 for me!
 I had seen pictures of an Ives1694 with larger driving wheels, now I

-realise that it was actually a 1764!
+realize that it was actually a 1764!
 I recently made a homemade loco based on

 the Ives 1694, but my wheels were apparently oversize.
 Now I know it is a sort